sidfishus/TextParse/README.md

 ### User Created Parse Algorithms (UCPA)

-I figured that it should be possible be able to parse and replace/convert anything providing I could describe the routine as a series of steps and checks.
+I figured that it should be possible to parse and replace/convert anything providing I could describe the routine as a series of steps and checks.
 E.g. to match against words that contain only a series of lowercase a-z characters you could describe the algorithm in psuedo as follows:
 1. Validate that we are at the beginning of the input text, or the preceding character is whitespace. ```// Validate beginning of word```
 1. Validate that the character at the current position is lowercase and is a-z. ```// Validate word is at least one character in length```
 1. Move until a character is found that is not lower case a-z, or we find the end of the string. ```// Find the first non a-z character```